jinaga/jinaga.net/Documentation/LINQ Provider.md

 } apply predicate => label
 ```

+The label is the name of the predicate parameter.

 ### Where(source, predicate)

 Where applies the conditions in the predicate to the appropriate matches of the source.